Ar2Can: An Architect and an Artist Leveraging a Canvas for Multi-Human Generation: Implementation Details and Hyperparameters

 Figure~\ref{fig:arch_b_curves} demonstrates the training progression of Architect-B across both reward components throughout the GRPO fine-tuning process.
 The curves show consistent improvement in count accuracy and prompt alignment (HPSv3) metrics during both training and evaluation phases.
 Count accuracy shows rapid improvement in the first 200 epochs, stabilizing around epoch 240, similar to HPSv3 scores.
 The model achieves strong performance on the test set by epoch 240, with minimal overfitting observed.
 Please note that these scores are on the val set(different from our testsets in the paper), and also for model inference at 512x512, at 18 timestep inference; hence, the numbers are different from scores in the paper.

 \paragraph{Artist Training.} We implement the Artist using the public \texttt{flow\_grpo} framework with Flux-Kontext pipeline, training in bf16 mixed precision on 512×512 images.
+To save on training memory, we train a LoRA with Rank=64 instead of training the full network.
 Training uses 18 timesteps for reward computation and evaluation, with classifier-free guidance of 2.
 We train for 300 epochs with batch sizes of 3 (train) and 16 (test), with a group size of 21.
 The compositional reward function combines count accuracy ($\alpha = 0.2$), image quality via HPSv3 ($\beta = 0.4$), hungarian centroid face matching ($\zeta = 0.3$), and frontal pose alignment ($\eta = 0.1$) components, with KL regularization weight $\beta_{\text{KL}} = 0.00$ to stabilize learning.
 We apply curriculum learning with transition epoch $\tau = 100$, sampling equally from 2-3 person scenes for the first 100 epochs, then uniformly from 2-7 person scenes.
 Training is distributed across 24 H100-80GB GPUs on 3 nodes, consisting of 3 dedicated GPUs for HPSv3 reward servers (1 per node).
 Hence, we use 21 GPUs for training (7 per node) and 3 for the reward servers.
 We use a learning rate of $1 \times 10^{-4}$ with EMA enabled.
 Total training time to 300 epochs is approximately \textbf{1000 GPU-hours}, and on our setup it takes \textbf{2 days}.

 Figure~\ref{fig:artist_curves} demonstrates the training progression of the Artist across all four compositional reward components throughout the GRPO optimization process.
 The curves show consistent improvement in count accuracy, image quality (HPSv3), spatially-grounded face matching(including frontal pose alignment) during both training and evaluation phases.
 Face matching rewards exhibit the most dramatic improvement, particularly in the first 150 epochs, reflecting the model's learning to preserve identities while maintaining spatial correspondence.
 Count accuracy stabilize relatively quickly, while HPSv3 continues gradual improvement throughout training.
 The curriculum transition at epoch 100 (from 2-3 person scenes to all counts) is visible as a brief perturbation in the HPSv3 curve, after which training continues smoothly.
 Please note that the evaluation scores are on the val set(different from our testsets in the paper), and also for model inference at 512x512, at 18 timestep inference; hence, the numbers are different from scores in the paper.